 McAlester Northwest is a rural neighborhood (based on population density) located in McAlester, Oklahoma.

-McAlester Northwest real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes.
+McAlester Northwest real estate is primarily made up of medium sized (three or four bedroom) single-family homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the McAlester Northwest neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built before 1940.
+A number of residences were also built between 1940 and 1969.

 Of note is NeighborhoodScout's research finding that the McAlester Northwest neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the McAlester Northwest community truly stands out from the rest in this regard.